Something happened on my journey back

 Except for

-passenger obviously in respiratory distress.
+passenger who was obviously in respiratory distress.
 The female attendant cleared the

 way for me.
-I bent forward and asked few quick questions to the patient; a Filipino
+I bent forward and asked a few quick questions to the patient, a Filipino

 female passenger who can barely talk.
 After more than 30 years in the business

-of making people well; few questions usually suffices to have a general idea of
+of making people well, few questions usually suffice to have a general idea of

 bronchial asthma without even putting the stethoscope over her chest.